Workbooster/InterfaceBooster.ProviderPluginApi/README.md

 Directory | Description
 ----------| -------------
-/src | the source code
+/build | files used for building and deploying the project /src | the source code (Visual Studio Solution and Projects) /tools | scripts and software used for development

 ## License